Kong/terraform-provider-konnect/docs/resources/mesh_passthrough.md

 - `append_match` (Attributes List) AppendMatch is a list of destinations that should be allowed through the sidecar. (see [below for nested schema](#nestedatt--spec--default--append_match))
 - `passthrough_mode` (String) Defines the passthrough behavior.
-Possible values: `All`, `None`, `Matched` When `All` or `None` `appendMatch` has no effect. must be one of ["All", "Matched", "None"]
+Possible values: `All`, `None`, `Matched` When `All` or `None` `appendMatch` has no effect.
+Default: "None"; must be one of ["All", "Matched", "None"]

 <a id="nestedatt--spec--default--append_match"></a>
 ### Nested Schema for `spec.default.append_match`